erizov/Professor/semester_10/lecture_67_rag_advanced/hybrid_search/school.en.md

-# Hybrid Search
+# Hybrid Search for RAG

 ## Simple Explanation

-Hybrid Search for RAG is an algorithm used to solve specific problems in computer science.
+Hybrid Search for RAG is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying hybrid search to solve specific tasks in hybrid;
-- using hybrid search in production systems for search;
-- integrating hybrid search into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of hybrid search:
+Consider a specific example of how hybrid search for rag works:

-1. Data preparation: input data for hybrid search (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of hybrid search to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the hybrid search algorithm do?
+1. What does the hybrid search for rag algorithm do?
-2. In what situations is hybrid search used?
+2. In what situations is hybrid search for rag used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does hybrid search handle edge cases?
+1. How does hybrid search for rag handle edge cases?
-2. What are the advantages and disadvantages of hybrid search?
+2. What are the advantages and disadvantages of hybrid search for rag?
-3. Can the performance of hybrid search be improved?
+3. Can the performance of hybrid search for rag be improved?

 ### Advanced

-1. What is the time complexity of hybrid search?
+1. What is the time complexity of hybrid search for rag?
-2. How does hybrid search work with large volumes of data?
+2. How does hybrid search for rag work with large volumes of data?
-3. How can hybrid search be optimized?
+3. How can hybrid search for rag be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the hybrid search algorithm.
+Perform a simple operation with the hybrid search for rag algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the hybrid search algorithm to a more complex dataset.
+Apply the hybrid search for rag algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the hybrid search algorithm in a programming language.
+Write an implementation of the hybrid search for rag algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.